 There is some evidence in the scientific literature to suggest that cannabis has a low risk profile for addiction, with lower rates of addiction in regular cannabis users than in users of alcohol, tobacco, and even caffeine.Over time, escalation in dose is not generally needed, and often patients can maintain a stable daily dose for many years unlike people on opioids treatment for their chronic pain.

 Serious adverse events are rare with medicinal cannabis.Most side effects come from its THC component.
 Potential common side effects include:

 - Cognitive effects

 It is not advisable to take medical cannabis while pregnant or breast feeding.
-Also, children, teenagers, and patients with a history of psychosis/schizophrenia,or unstable lung or heart disease should avoid products containing a cannabinoid called THC (tetrahydrocannabinol).
+Also, children, teenagers, and patients with a history of psychosis/schizophrenia, or unstable heart disease should avoid products containing a cannabinoid called THC (tetrahydrocannabinol).

 Firstly, street-sourced products can fluctuate wildly in potency from one batch to another which makes consistent dosing and titration difficult to achieve.

 Secondly, street-sourced products can often be contaminated with bacteria, moulds, heavy metals, solvents, and pesticides that can be harmful when consumed.
 Therefore, we would strongly recommend using a pharmaceutical-grade cannabis medicine that also provides you with an exact grade and quality of CBD and THC product.
 This would ensure there is consistency of product, along with a guarantee that it is grown under sterile and contaminant-free conditions.

 The sensitivity of each person’s underlying endocannabinoid system is highly variable.
 Thus, medicinal cannabis should be considered a personalized medicine.
 There is no single type of product, dosage, or mode of delivery that is optimal for everyone.
 We recommend speaking to your doctor to figure out a treatment plan that is right for you.